dsong127/music-discovery/README.md

 Use images to discover new music on Spotify.
 This will uses Google Vision API to identify a related word to an image, and retrieves a playlist from Spotify using that word.

- **Note:** The deployed site won't work as I have depleted my Google Cloud credits.

 ### Demo

 ![Alt Text](demo.gif)